 Things to Do

-Students should file a FAFSA application for the new aid year after January 1st.
+Students should file a FAFSA application for the subsequent academic year.

 A UW-Green Bay Summer Aid Application must be completed and can be found in our 'Forms' area (this is typically available in March of each year).